-Radford student pleads guilty to fatally stabbing roommate
+Virginia woman admits to fatally stabbing college roommate

 RADFORD, Va.
-(AP) - A former Radford University student has pleaded guilty to fatally stabbing her roommate.
+(AP) - A former Virginia college student has admitted to fatally stabbing her roommate.

-News outlets report 21-year-old Luisa Ines Tudela Harris Cutting pleaded guilty to second-degree murder Monday in the death of Alexa Cannon.
+News outlets report 21-year-old Luisa Ines Tudela Harris Cutting pleaded guilty to second-degree murder Monday in the death of 20-year-old Alexa Cannon.

 Judge Joey Showalter sentenced Cutting to 20 years in prison and 10 years of probation.
-He says Cutting also has to enroll in mental health counseling.
+Cutting also has to enroll in mental health counseling.

-Commonwealth’s Attorney Chris Rehak says Cutting admitted to killing Cannon in January.
+Both women were students at Radford University at the time of the January slaying.

 Arrest warrants say Radford police found Cutting covered in blood in the pair’s off-campus apartment.
-Rehak says Cutting told police she was on an array of drugs the night she killed Cannon including, cocaine, mushrooms, Xanax and Adderall.
+Commonwealth’s Attorney Chris Rehak says Cutting told police she was on an array of drugs the night she killed Cannon including, cocaine, mushrooms, Xanax and Adderall.

 Police said the two had a friendship that predated them living together.
 Rehak says authorities never established a motive.